This post may contain affiliate links.

 - Corrects the deficiencies in a dog’s diet.

-- Helps a dog maintain a healthy weight.
+- It helps a dog maintain a healthy weight.

 - Increases energy and vitality.